-Martin Lambert, Otium Planning Group/ President - Parks and Leisure Australia, Gary Rauber, Australian Sports Commission, Kylie Galway, NPSR (AUS)
+Martin Lambert, Otium Planning Group/ President - Parks and Leisure Australia, Gary Rauber, Sports Australia, Kylie Galway, NPSR (AUS)

 Martin has been consulting for 22+ years, the last 10 as a director of Strategic Leisure and now as a founding director of Otium Planning Group.
 He has more than 30 years’ industry experience and has worked in all aspects of the industry for public and private sector clients.

 Dr Kylie Galway has more than 20 years of experience working in government in the research, evaluation, data analytics, policy and planning sectors.
 As Manager of Research and Analysis for Sport and Recreation with the Queensland Government, Kylie is responsible for the Queensland Exercise, Sport and Recreation Survey for Adults for 2015, 2016 and 2018 and has an equivalent survey for children 2018 nearing completion.
 These data sets have provided invaluable evidence for the Queensland Government in shaping policy, programs, products and services.